 Staingard & Sofa Care

 Protect your upholstery from just £60.
 Staingard helps prevent long-term damage from household spills and stains on your sofa.
-Here’s what you get: 5-year fabric upholstery care plan that covers accidental damage, accidental staining and a care kit.
-With a genuine 'Clean, Repair or Replace' policy.
+With Staingard, you get a 5-year fabric upholstery care plan that covers accidental damage, accidental staining and a care kit, with a genuine 'Clean, Repair or Replace' policy.